Financial Aid Frequently Asked QuestionsClick the arrow for more information

 - Enrollment in a program of study abroad, approved for credit by Murray State, may be considered enrollment for purposes of applying for federal student financial assistance.

 - Undergraduate credit hours will not count toward enrollment status for graduate students.

 - By properly completing and submitting the appropriate financial aid forms on a timely basis, you will be considered for the Pell Grant and/or other state grants.

-Other awards will then be made based upon the program choices you listed on your MSU application.
-The MSU Financial Aid and Scholarship Offices follow federal guidelines by giving priority to students with the greatest need.
+Other awards will then be made based upon the program choices you listed on your Murray State application.
+The Murray State Financial Aid and Scholarship Offices follow federal guidelines by giving priority to students with the greatest need.
 Preference will also be given to eligible Federal Perkins Student Loan and Federal Supplemental Educational Opportunity Grant applicants who file their forms by April 1.

 Selection of students also depends upon the guidelines of each individual program and the availability of funds.

 Over 70 percent of the students at Murray State receive some kind of financial aid from federal, state or university sources.
 You will be notified by a letter of the final decision on your application.